wizmo2/squeezelite-esp32/README.md

 Note as well that some codecs consume more CPU than others or have not been optimized as much.
 I've done my best to tweak these, but that level of optimization includes writing some assembly which is painful.
 One very demanding codec is AAC when files are encoded with SBR.
 It allows reconstruction of upper part of spectrum and thus higher sampling rate, but the codec spec is such that this is optional, you can decode simply lower band and accept lower sampling rate - See the AAC_DISABLE_SBR option below.

-On esp32, using Spotify and SPDIF at the same time produced stuttering audio.
-No solution has been found yet
+**IMPORTANT: on esp32 (not esp32-s3), using Spotify with SPDIF produces stuttering audio when "stats" are enabled.
+You MUST disable them**

 ## Supported Hardware
 Any esp32-based hardware with at least 4MB of flash and 4MB of PSRAM will be capable of running squeezelite-esp32 and there are various boards that include such chip.
 A few are mentionned below, but any should work.
 You can find various help & instructions [here](https://forums.slimdevices.com/showthread.php?112697-ANNOUNCE-Squeezelite-ESP32-(dedicated-thread))